Funded (UK/EU and international students)

 Social housing providers have led on sustainable energy solutions, but have been slow to develop ecological green space.
 Local authorities now recognise that investment in physical amenities, such as green infrastructure, can be a key transformational tool in urban areas, but evidence about how and where to implement this amenity in an equitable and economically productive way is lacking; this PhD aims to address this gap in knowledge by exploring more clearly the relationship between green infrastructure provision and inclusive growth.

 You'll need a good first degree from an internationally recognised university (minimum upper second class or equivalent, depending on your chosen course) or a Master’s degree in an appropriate subject.
 In exceptional cases, we may consider equivalent professional experience and/or qualifications.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 The project requires a candidate alive to urban development processes, social inequality and ecological perspectives.
 The candidate requires knowledge of social research methods, which could be either quantitative or qualitative.

-We’d encourage you to contact Prof. Donald Houston on email@example.com or Prof. Steve Fletcher on firstname.lastname@example.org to discuss your interest before you apply, quoting the project code.
+We’d encourage you to contact Professor Donald Houston (email@example.com) or Professor Steve Fletcher (firstname.lastname@example.org) to discuss your interest before you apply, quoting the project code.

 When you are ready to apply, you can use our online application form.
 Make sure you submit a personal statement, proof of your degrees and grades, details of two referees, proof of your English language proficiency and an up-to-date CV.
 Our ‘How to Apply’ page offers further guidance on the PhD application process.